GabeScott/standard-works-vault/General Conference/1972 October - Every Man in His Own Place.md

 We are all aware that many valuable souls are in jeopardy these days.
 Many sheep are wandering, many coins are being dropped, many young prodigals have left home and are wasting their inheritance.
 As we have been reminded this morning, in substantially every community across the earth there are those who are cynically trading in filth, mining gold from dirt.
 They press pornography and drugs and destructive behavior.
 They seek to beguile unstable souls, as the scriptures teach.

 “For when they speak great swelling words of vanity, they allure through the lusts of the flesh, through much wantonness, those that were clean escaped from them who live in error.
-While they promise them liberty, they themselves are the servants of corruption. ...”
-(2 Pet.
-2:18–19.)
+While they promise them liberty, they themselves are the servants of corruption. …” ([[2 Peter 2.18|2 Pet.
+2:18–19]][[2 Peter 2.19|]].)

 Some other adults are not wise or sensitive to the needs of the young, or are guilty of cowardice masquerading as enlightenment and liberalism, or are indifferent.